GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ### Low tide composites

-11 bands, prefixed with `low` in the product file name, are delivered in the spectral and spatial resolution of the Sentinel-2 band set and are detailed in the [Specifications tab](./?tab=specifications).
-Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the lowest 20 % of observed tides during each 3-year analysis epoch.
+11 bands, prefixed by `low` in the product file name, are delivered in the spectral resolution of the Sentinel-2 band set.
+All bands are reported at 10 m spatial resolution and are detailed in the [Specifications tab](./?tab=specifications).
+Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the lowest 15 % of satellite-observed tide heights during each 3-year analysis epoch.
 Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce lowtide imagery and analysis in coastal environments.

 ### High tide composites

-11 bands, prefixed with `high` in the product file name, are delivered in the spectral and spatial resolution of the Sentinel-2 band set and are detailed in the [Specifications tab](./?tab=specifications).
-Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the highest 20 % of observed tides during each 3-year analysis epoch.
+11 bands, prefixed by `high` in the product file name, are delivered in the spectral resolution of the Sentinel-2 band set.
+All bands are reported at 10 m spatial resolution and are detailed in the [Specifications tab](./?tab=specifications).
+Each band represents synthetic data, derived from the geomedian calculation of the input Sentinel-2 satellite data from the highest 15 % of satellite-observed tide heights during each 3-year analysis epoch.
 Maintenance of the spectral relationships between geomedian bands ensures they can be combined to produce hightide imagery and analysis in coastal environments.

 ### Quality assurance